poncos/intro-development/basics/README.md

 - float
 - double
 - char
+- bool

 ### Expression

-A expression is defined as any unit or entity of code that can be evaluated to determine the expression value (which in the casee of Python is an object).
-It is a combination of objects and operators.
+A expression is defined as any unit or entity of code that can be evaluated to determine the expression value.

 A basic classification is to devide the types of expressions in two categories: 1) Assignment, those expressions that assign a value to a variable, and 2) those expressions that simply has a value.
 In the following examples, the first two expressions